-Individuals may volunteer their time to religious, charitable, civic, humanitarian, or similar areas as a public service.
+Individuals, age 16 and older, may volunteer their time to religious, charitable, civic, humanitarian, or similar areas as a public service.
 Typically, volunteers serve on a part-time basis and do not perform work that would normally be performed by regular employees including student employees.
 Someone may also serve as a volunteer if volunteer service is required for a for-credit program.
 On W&L's campus we might see volunteers serve as a Campus Minister for Religious Life as no such paid position exists.
 In addition, we often see volunteers assist an Athletic team, but volunteers cannot serve as Game Day Workers.

 Who is not a volunteer?